gconen/RocketStarter/README.md

 [Details][phase-five]

-### Phase 6: Search (~1 day)
+### Phase 6: Image Upload (~1 day)
-I will add a search route for projects and add backbone views to allow users to search for projects.
-By the end of this phase, users will be able to search for projects who titles contain a given search string.
+I will use cloudinary to add image uploads, and update the ProjectShow and ProjectsIndexItem view to display an uploaded image associated with the project.

 [Details][phase-six]

-### Phase 7: Image Upload (~1 day)
+### Phase 7: Categories (~1 day)
-I will use imagery to add image uploads, and update the ProjectShow and ProjectsIndexItem view to display an uploaded image associated with the project.
+I will add categories for projects, which will be selected by the project's creator.
+Users will be able to view the all the projects in a category (as well as all the projects at once) and sort projects within categories by a variety of attributes.

 [Details][phase-seven]

 ### Bonus Features (TBD)
+- [ ] Search for projects
 - [ ] Markdown support for project descriptions
-- [x] Tagging/categories for projects
 - [ ] Comments on projects
 - [ ] Mark projects to follow
 - [ ] Updates/Timeline for projects